 With more workers clamoring to have the freedom to work from home and more businesses seeing the value of outsourcing, the use of a co-working space might just be a passing phase.

-As co-working spaces courted investors and bought up real estate in the most expensive cities in the world, the evidence mounted supporting the growth of remote workforces.
+As co-working spaces courted investors and bought up real estate in the most expensive cities in the world, the evidence mounted supporting the growth in numbers of remote workers.
 Studies have repeatedly shown both the growth of remote work as well the positive benefits of flexible work from home policies.

 A two-year Stanford study showed a nearly 15% increase in productivity and a 50% lower quit rate when one Chinese firm adopted a flexible work-from-home policy.
 Any hiring manager or HR specialist will recognize that the quit rate also eliminates the cost of recruiting, onboarding, and exiting staff.

 Much is made of the rise of flex space and swing space in the changing landscape of the current marketplace.
 Flex space helps small businesses start to grow, legitimize, and move out of cafes or living rooms and into a real office.
-The importance of flex space is hinged on the fact that it’s used in transition toward a permanent space rather than a migration out of the office.
+The importance of flex space is hinged on the fact that it’s used in transition toward a permanent space rather than a migration toward a remote office.

 The numbers support the migration of people who prefer to work from home.